jarvy/jarvy/README.md

 #### Ideas

+- Add Wolfram alpha as endpoint
+- Add scoring, maybe give weights for sources?
+- Add ranking to select the best response.
 - Need to write some unit tests, should use nosetests?
-- Add Wolfram alpha as endpoint
 - Jarvy should be able learn.
-- Add wikipedia as knowledge base.
-Maybe simple english?
 - Use cosine similarity. gensim might be a good idea.
-- How about shallow parsing?
 - A hook to production server for the web binding?
-- How to score multiple sources, and rank them?
 - Will probably need a database and an instantaneous search.
 Elasticsearch?
 - How about using redis?
 - How about heroku?